-Class absences which occur as a result of early departures, late returns, or family vacations will be recorded as unexcused on a student's record.
-Students should expect to receive academic and/or disciplinary sanctions as a result of such unexcused absences.
+Class absences that occur as a result of early departures, late returns, club athletic trips, or family vacations will be recorded as unexcused on a student's record.
 Any missed semester examinations are rescheduled after the examination period.
-Additionally, students who are absent from school because of early departures, late returns, or family vacations should not expect faculty to provide any academic help to learn the material missed.
-All academic work missed is due the date of return to campus.
+Additionally, students who are absent from school because of early departures, late returns, club athletic trips, or family vacations should not expect faculty to provide any academic help to learn the material missed.
+All academic work missed is due on the date of return to campus.
 Prior to departure, students may petition the Student Life Office and Associate Head for Academics to appeal the unexcused absence classification and the relevant coursework expectations.